SomMeri/less4j/README.md

 ## Documentation:
 Architecture and comments handling are described in a [blog post] (http://meri-stuff.blogspot.sk/2012/09/tackling-comments-in-antlr-compiler.html).

+The rest of the documentation is on [wiki](https://github.com/SomMeri/less4j/wiki/_pages).

 ## Architecture:
 I'm still experimenting with the architecture.